Patrick Purdon: Biography

-Dr. Purdon joined the faculty at Harvard Medical School and Massachusetts General Hospital in 2005.
+Purdon joined the faculty at Harvard Medical School and Massachusetts General Hospital in 2005.
 In 2017, he was appointed as the first incumbent of the Nathaniel M. Sims Endowed Chair in Anesthesia Innovation and Bioengineering at Massachusetts General Hospital.
-He is also currently an Associate Professor of Anaesthesia at Harvard Medical School.
+He was also an associate professor of Anaesthesia at Harvard Medical School.
+Purdon then joined Stanford University in 2023 as a professor of anesthesiology, Perioperative and Pain Medicine and Professor of Bioengineering (by Courtesy).

-Scientific Contributions
+Scientific contributions

-Neural Mechanisms of Anesthesia
+Neural mechanisms of anesthesia

-Dr. Purdon and his collaborators have been working on characterizing the neural mechanisms of anesthesia.
-In 2009, Purdon received a NIH Director’s New Innovator Award to develop a neural systems approach for monitoring and drug administration for general anesthesia.
+Purdon and his collaborators have been working on characterizing the neural mechanisms of anesthesia.
+In 2009, Purdon received a NIH Director's New Innovator Award to develop a neural systems approach for monitoring and drug administration for general anesthesia.
 Using a multiscale and multimodal approach in humans, Purdon and his team discovered that anesthetics produce prominent, highly structured neural oscillations that disrupt brain activity.
 This profound disruption of brain activity is thought to be a primary mechanism by which anesthetic drugs produce unconsciousness.
-The form of these oscillations correspond to the underlying molecular mechanisms of different anesthetic drugs, leading to the concept that different anesthetic drug classes have distinct “EEG signatures” that relate to their mechanisms of action.
+The form of these oscillations correspond to the underlying molecular mechanisms of different anesthetic drugs, leading to the concept that different anesthetic drug classes have distinct "EEG signatures" that relate to their mechanisms of action.
 His work incorporates animal models, computational models, and human studies.

-Anesthesia-induced Brain Oscillations in Aging and Development
+Anesthesia-induced brain oscillations in aging and development

 Anesthetic drugs at brain circuits that change significantly during aging in adults and during development in children.
-Dr. Purdon and colleagues have shown that anesthesia-induced brain oscillations change significantly during aging and early childhood in a manner that likely reflects underlying brain aging and development.
-Purdon and colleagues are currently investigating how brain oscillations, anesthesia-induced or otherwise, could be used to better understand brain circuit function in humans during aging, Alzheimer’s disease, development, and developmental disorders.
+Purdon and colleagues have shown that anesthesia-induced brain oscillations change significantly during aging and early childhood in a manner that likely reflects underlying brain aging and development.
+Purdon and colleagues are currently investigating how brain oscillations, anesthesia-induced or otherwise, could be used to better understand brain circuit function in humans during aging, Alzheimer's disease, development, and developmental disorders.